As seen on

 Top Tip: There are a lot of brokers in the PII market, but there is a much smaller pool of underwriters.
 While it can be useful to test out more than one broker, be wary of doing so because they might all be sending your details to the same set of underwriters—a situation better avoided.
 Before asking a broker to get quotes for you, be sure to enquire about which underwriters they'll use.
 This is useful to avoid overlap, and also to ensure that you get sufficient coverage of the market.

 - Insurers: Which insurers does a broker usually place business with?
 And which insurers do they not have a relationship with?
+And will they notify you before sending your proposal to new insurers?

 - Niche: How much business does a broker place for businesses in your field?